willrosenow/RNA-seq-snakemake/README.md

 # Installation Instructions:
 1. Open your terminal and clone this repository to your computer using the command: `git clone https://github.com/willrosenow/RNA-seq-snakemake.git`
 2. This pipeline uses a conda environment to ensure package dependencies work correctly.
-Create a conda environment by running: `conda env create -f environment.yaml`
+Create a conda environment named rnaseq by running: `conda env create -f environment.yaml`
 3. Once this is complete, activate the conda environment using: `conda activate rnaseq`.
 To deactivate the environment simply type: `conda deactivate`
 4. Finally, we must install Snakemake using mamba.
 To install snakemake, we must activate the conda environment as shown above.
 Then type: `mamba install -c conda-forge -c bioconda snakemake`
 5. Once this is complete your conda envioronment is set up and ready to run the pipeline.